Sanofi confident for 2019 despite Q3 sales slip

 Quarterly sales of Sanofi's primary care unit, which includes diabetes and cardiovascular medications, were down 17.5% to 2.2 billion euros, reflecting falling prices for diabetes products in the United States, the world's largest health market.

+In China, Sanofi's second individual market, the implementation of a nationwide healthcare savings programme is expected to lead to net price cuts.

+As a result, sales of the group's antiplatelet drug Plavix and hypertension treatment Aprovel may drop by as much as 50% next year.

-The company, however, helped by another strong performance of its rare diseases Genzyme unit, confirmed it was targeting a 5% increase in earnings per share this year.
+However the company confirmed it was targeting a 5% increase in earnings per share this year, helped by another strong performance of its rare diseases Genzyme unit.

 ($1 = 0.8958 euros)